pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Red Hat Customer portal login button](images/pic02.jpg)

-In the Login in to Red Hat dialog box, enter your Red Hat login or email and click the Red next button.
-Enter your password and the Password field and click the Red Login button.
+In the Login in to Red Hat dialog box, enter your Red Hat login or email and click the red next button.
+Enter your password in the Password field and click the red Login button.

 On your Red Hat portal customer page, click the Subscriptions tab in the upper left side of the screen.